vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Bhagavata, bhakti, brahmanas, Pūjā: derivation of the word 35- Buddha and Buddhism, im&

-37 ; distinction between homo ges, itihisa-parana, mahi and p, not mooh 37 ; upacaras pariṇa, Matsyapurana, Pargi in, had vedic origin 33–36;} ter, Pāriplava, pārta, Saura word P. not borrowed from parāṇa, Sadra, Upapyrāna,
+37 ; distinction between homo ges, itihisa-parana, mahi and p, not mooh 37 ; upacāras pariṇa, Matsyapurana, Pargi in, had vedic origin 33–36;} ter, Pāriplava, pārta, Saura word P. not borrowed from parāṇa, Sadra, Upapyrāna,

 21